PDF/A - the ISO standard for long-term archiving

 In practice, several digital formats are used for archiving documents.
 Nonetheless, the recommended digital format for long-term document storage is PDF/A.

-PDF/A format has to be device-/software-/version-independent, self-contained, self-documented, and transparent (easy to analyze and structurally understand).
-It standardizes viewing, printing, and exchange, which is of great importance since it guarantees technically acceptable PDFs in your archive.
+PDF/A format must be device-, software-, and version-independent, self-contained, self-documented, and transparent (easy to analyze and structurally understand).
+It standardizes viewing, printing, and exchange, which is very important since it guarantees technically acceptable PDFs in your archive.

 Reasons to use PDF/A

-Besides the possibility of long-time archiving your documents, here are a few other good reasons to consider using PDF/A standard:
+Besides allowing long-term archiving of your documents, here are a few other good reasons to consider using the PDF/A standard:

-• Full-text searching: PDF/A helps you to find and access specific information within a certain data set.
-When it comes to scanned documents, the standard permits searchable text created through OCR - optical character recognition.
+• Full-text searching: PDF/A helps you find and access specific information within a data set.
+For scanned documents, the standard permits searchable text created through OCR optical character recognition.

 • Re-use content: PDF/A Conformance Level A makes it easier to re-use content.
 Such files are very easy to convert to other formats.

-• PDF/A in combination with other standards: PDF/A is closely related to the ISO's other PDF standards.
+• PDF/A in combination with other standards: PDF/A is closely related to ISO's other PDF standards.

 • The multi-part PDF/A standard offers great flexibility to users.